Uncharted Live Action Fan Film: Production

-Ungar and Fillion were introduced to one another by a mutual friend in January 2018 after Ungar expressed interest in speaking to Fillion about the project.
+Allan Ungar and Nathan Fillion were introduced to one another by a mutual friend in January 2018 after Ungar expressed interest in speaking to Fillion about the project, which was based on the Uncharted video game series developed by Naughty Dog.
 Principal photography on the film began May 7 in Los Angeles, California and lasted for five days.
 The opening scenes were shot in Palmdale, California and the exteriors of the mansion were shot in Santa Clarita.
 The interiors were shot in Beverly Hills while the final scene was shot in Malibu, California.
 Fillion trained for the role and also performed most of his own stunts.
 According to Fillion and Ungar, most of the crew did not know what they were working on until Fillion showed up in wardrobe because the production was set up under the fake title Breaking and Entering, which is a reference to a chapter in Uncharted 2: Among Thieves.

 Release

 Fillion released the film through Twitter, Instagram and YouTube, after dropping some teases on his social media handles.
 It reached over 2 million views in its first two days.
 Since its release, fans have taken to social media campaigning for Netflix or YouTube Premium to turn it into a digital series.